blackboard/anthologydevdocs/docs/blackboard/rest-apis/advanced/[review]ultra-assignments.md

 ### Overview

 Blackboard Ultra experience offers a REST API for managing assignments.
-As of Blackbord 3900.98, in Ultra, an assignment different from a test.
-In an test, there are questions of various types.
+As of Blackbord 3900.98, in Ultra, an assignment is different from a test.
+SEE [Changes to Assignments With Blackboard 3900.98](/blog/changes-to-assignments-blackboard-3900.98) In an test, there are questions of various types.
 For an assignment, which we are disucssing here, there is only a leading set of instructions.
 For more information about assignments how Learn users experience them, see [Ultra:
 Create an Assignment](https://help.blackboard.com/learn/Instructor/Ultra/Assignments/Create_and_Edit_Assignments) in Blackboard Help.